 After becoming an employee and moving onto a Private Detective Agency I had many good days in the 1990’s all the way up to 1998 when I started my own agency, to the present day.

 We now employ people to serve documents, but, as is often the case with a small business it is expedient and often easier just to go out and do the serves yourself.
 The reports are easier to prepare as are the Statements of Service.
 You can also keep up to date with your clients when you collect serves or drop off your reports.

-To cut to the chase, I have made sure that I have, “Lived” and “Learnt” when acting for the Courts or my clients in effecting service of documents upon individuals and private companies.
-The likelihood of a, “Successful life”, serving documents is increased if you follow a number of commonsense ideas and approach the matter in hand with a degree of caution.
+I have made sure that I have, “Lived” and “Learnt” when acting for the Courts or my clients in effecting service of documents upon individuals and private companies.
+The likelihood of a, “Successful life”, serving documents is increased if you follow a number of common sense ideas and approach the matter in hand with a degree of caution.

 As you approach the door of the property make sure you have an exit route and if things turn nasty use it.
 Look out for dogs, weapons, everything and anything.
 I do go inside the house when invited, but, it is only when I am certain that there will be no repercussions.
 Remember when the front door closes, so does your escape route.
 If the person you are serving starts squaring up, becomes threatening, walk away in a controlled manner, keep a glance on the persons posture and eyes.
 I don’t try to throw the papers into the hallway or onto the ground anymore as the chances of serious confrontations are thereby greatly increased.
 If you are followed beyond the boundary of the property choose, “Flight”, back to your car, rather than, “Fight”.
 Pop the papers into the letterbox a couple of hours later when things have calmed down, or return with a burly colleague.
 The Police or the PCSO will attend with you if you let them know a, “Breach of the peace”, is anticipated.
 Don’t be a, “Hero”, basically.